 Currently, the biodiversity of Kyrgyzstan is under threat, and one of the reasons is the deterioration of the socio-economic living conditions of the population, which seeks to replenish the missing resources from the natural environment.
 Information and environmental education of the population is an urgent issue of local and regional development.
 The main goal of the “Living Floodplain of Issyk-Kul” project is to strengthen the potential of women and youth of the Saruu aiyl Okmotu in sustainable nature management and biodiversity conservation through the organization of micro-reserves and the restoration of floodplain ecosystems at the mouth of the Dzhuuku River.

-Note: The conservation grant program for the Mountains of Central Asia Biodiversity Hotspot is coordinated by WWF Russia and funded by the Critical Ecosystem Partnership Fund (CEPF).
+Note: The conservation grant program for the Mountains of Central Asia Biodiversity Hotspot is coordinated by WWF Central Asia and funded by the Critical Ecosystem Partnership Fund (CEPF).